survivorsunited/mods-su-compostables/README.md

 GitHub Actions automatically:
 - Builds mod on every push/PR
 - Runs tests
-- Deploys documentation to GitHub Pages
-- Creates releases with changelogs
+- Creates releases with changelogs (on tags)
 - Updates Modrinth project description (on release)
 - Publishes to Modrinth (on tags)
+- Deploys documentation to GitHub Pages (on release)

 ### Modrinth Setup